garikello3d/bigarchiver/README.md

 A: password-based key derivation function PBKDF2-HMAC-SHA256 is used with 100k iterations

+## Building for different platforms other than your development host

+Sometimes it's needed to quickly check if the binary compiles and passess all tests for some platform, other than the workstation where you cloned repo.
+Not to mention the binary itself that may not even run on your workstation.
+In the `build` directory there are scripts to help.
+They rely on the fact that your platform of interest is either clonable as _docker_ image (linuxes) **or** accessible remotely via _ssh_ (bsd, solaris, aix, ...).
+Currently a couple of Linuxes and FreeBSD are supported/tested, but you can easily add your own.

+Specifically, the steps are:

+- change into `scripts` folder
+- copy `PLATFORMS.example` to `PLATFORMS`
+- review what's inside this file, make necessary changes (e.g. for non-container targets you have to provide a valid hostname/IP)
+- run something like `./build.sh --image rocky9`: it will download and build an image with the toolchain
+- suppose you made some local changes and want to test them on Rocky Linux before committing anything.
+In this case you run `./build.sh --app rocky9`: it will grab the local source code, upload it to the spawned container, and build the code + run all the tests
+- resulting binary will appear under `build/rocky9` in your main working directory on the host machine

+**Note:** running `./build.sh --image`  or `./build.sh --app` (i.e. without specifying the platform identifier) will prepare images or build the app for all platforms listed in `PLATFORMS` file.

 ## TODO/plans

 * select encryption algorithm and key size, or even turn off the encryption (for the sake of speed)